cchitsiang/awesome-stars/topics.md

 ## go

+- [thevxn/dish](https://github.com/thevxn/dish) - A lightweight monitoring service that efficiently checks socket connections and can be configured remotely.
+- [glanceapp/glance](https://github.com/glanceapp/glance) - A self-hosted dashboard that puts all your feeds in one place
 - [goravel/goravel](https://github.com/goravel/goravel) - A Golang framework for web artisans.
 Tribute to Laravel.
 - [get-glu/glu](https://github.com/get-glu/glu) - A deployment pipeline framework that sticks
 - [kataras/neffos](https://github.com/kataras/neffos) - A modern, fast and scalable websocket framework with elegant API written in Go